Gren-95/trello-clone-api/readme.md

     npm start
     ```

-    The backend server will start at [http://localhost:3000](http://localhost:3000)
+    Once the backend server is successfully started, you can access it at [http://localhost:3000](http://localhost:3000).

-### API Documentation

-The API documentation is available at [http://localhost:3000/docs](http://localhost:3000/docs) when the backend server is running.
+    For comprehensive API documentation, visit [http://localhost:3000/docs](http://localhost:3000/docs) while the server is running.